rust-minidump/rust-minidump/minidump-processor/json-schema.md

 # rust-minidump JSON Schema

 This document details the current JSON Schema for minidump-processor's and minidump-stackwalk's JSON output.

-This schema is derived from the one used by previous incarnations of minidump_stackwalk for sake of compatibility, but some things have been added or removed.
+**As of the publishing of this document, the schema is stable**, but will have backwards compatible additions in the future.
+Stability guarantees only apply to crates.io releases, so if you build an unpublished version of rust-minidump, it may include things that can be removed before the next release.
+At the moment minidump-processor and minidump-stackwalk are versioned and published in lockstep (even when only one of them has been modified), so when this document refers to a particular "version" of the schema, it's the published version of these two crates.

+**The Most Important Rule Of This Schema:** *Assume all fields are optional, and can be null or absent.* This includes top-level Objects which define subfields (like "modules" or "threads").
+Minidumps are inherently "best-effort" and very modular &mdash; Information that we would *like* to use may be corrupt or missing, and rust-minidump has to do the best with what it has.
+Some information may also be platform-specific (e.g. `mac_crash_info`), so we may omit it when it doesn't make sense.

+In the current implementation some data is always required and some fields always get populated, but we'd prefer to not specify this because in principle rust-minidump should always be trying to produce whatever it can whenever it can, which means making *more* things optional.

-As of the publishing of this document, the schema is stable, but can and will have backwards compatible additions in the future.
-It should however be noted that there aren't many fields of the schema that are guaranteed to be present, because the minidump itself can be missing that information.
-So when we say the schema is "stable" we are really just saying that we aren't going to rename fields or change their type (int, string, object...).
-And of course we'll always do our best to populate an existing field when the required data is available.
+So when we say the schema is "stable" we are really just saying that we aren't going to rename fields or change their type (int, string, object...) or semantics.
+And of course we'll always do our best to populate an existing field when the required data is available!
+While we can *technically* deprecate a field and stop emitting it completely under this definition of "stable", we will try to avoid doing this unless there is some significant issue with the field (or it never contained a useful value anyway).

+As we add more experimental and unreliable analyses (like trying to recover function args, trying to detect bitflips, trying to detect exploitable crashes, etc.) they may be hidden behind flags in minidump-stackwalk or [ProcessorOptions](https://docs.rs/minidump-processor/latest/minidump_processor/struct.ProcessorOptions.html).
+The precise details of how this will work and how this will be specified in this document still need to be hashed out (it would be *nice* if we could have "unstable" analyses that we can tentatively ship and remove later if they're a problem).

 # Types